-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Owens is shown as a purple triangle. (analysis methodology)
+Owens is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 2339 (103rd): Technology-Related Assistance for Individuals with Disabilities Act Amendments of 1994

 - H.R.
 2723 (103rd): Rehabilitation Act Amendments of 1993

 - H.R.
 5482 (102nd): Rehabilitation Act Amendments of 1992